Botox 101: What to Expect Your First Time

 - Skip strenuous workouts for the rest of the day.

-- Wait 24 hours before facials, saunas, or intense heat exposure.
+- Wait 24 hours before facials, saunas, or intense heat.

-I’ll walk you through everything during your consult so you know exactly what to expect.
+I'll walk you through all of this in person, so you'll know exactly what to expect.

-Nothing!
-One of the great things about Botox (and Dysport) is that their effects are temporary.
+Then nothing happens — and that's one of the reassuring things about Botox and Dysport.
+The effects are temporary.
 If you ever decide not to continue, your muscles gradually return to their normal activity.
+You won't end up worse off than when you started, and nothing about it is permanent or one-way.

 Ready to explore your options?